Multiscale modeling of fiber reinforced materials via non-matching immersed methods

 The model is validated against the Rule of Mixtures and the Hapin-Tsai equations, where we test our discretisation with uniform and random distributions of fibers.
 The true benefit of our model, however, lies in the possibility to tackle complex and intricated fiber structures independently from the background elastic matrix discretization, opening the way to the efficient simulation of complex multi-phase materials.

-From the numerical analysis point of view, there are some issues that deserve further development, such as studying the effects of the operator $B$ on the final error, finding better preconditioners for the final system, and exploring different coupling operators for the one dimensional coupling operator.
+From the numerical analysis point of view, there are some issues that deserve further development, such as finding better preconditioners for the final system, and exploring different solutions for the one dimensional coupling operator.

-The formulation of our method makes it particularly suited for extensions to more complex situations, e.g., three-phasic materials, or materials where no-slip is replaced by other, more realistic conditions.
+The formulation of our method makes it particularly suited for extensions to more complex situations, e.g., three-phasic materials, or materials where perfect-bond is replaced by other, more realistic conditions.